Instrumentenprogrammierung mit Python

 iSample = 0

-# Send SCPI command to set the MagnaLOAD to current control
+# Send SCPI command to configure the MagnaDC for local control

 # Open data stream to .csv file. .csv has two columns: